What is strategic sourcing?

 Step 1: Identify spend areas

 Identifying spend areas is a key step in improving the strategic sourcing process.
-This is done at CEO, CFO, or CPO level and involves selecting areas of spend that could produce cost reductions or process improvements.
+This is done at the CEO, CFO, or CPO level and involves selecting areas of spend that could produce cost reductions or process improvements.

 Step 2: Perform Supply Market Analysis